 The work of Rotarians is both local and international.
-The Rotary Club of Los Alamos raises funds locally for tuition scholarships, student of the month awards, GED test funding and transportation, exchange student programs, back to school supplies, mentoring and tutoring, local business recognition, community garden at Los Alamos High School and at Mesa Public Library and more.
-Globally, the Club contributes to eradicate polio, safe water supply development and hygiene education, crisis response when needed, and more.
+The Rotary Club of Los Alamos raises funds locally for tuition scholarships, student of the month awards, GED test funding and transportation, exchange student programs, back to school supplies, mentoring and tutoring, local business recognition, community gardens, and more.
+Globally, the Club contributes to eradicate polio, safe water supply development and hygiene education, crisis response when needed, among others.
+Learn more about community and international projects (coming soon).

 We do a lot of work to create meaningful contributions and have a lot of fun doing it.
 Fellowship and friendship are core components of the Rotary experience.
 We abide by the Four Way Test, a code of ethics adopted by Rotary in 1943, which has been translated into more than 100 languages: